Enforcing Post-termination Restrictions in Employment Contracts

 The geographic scope shall acutely reflect the employer’s geographical business area and its relation to competitors’ presence.
 Employers should be specific in identifying the geographical area of their business activities and competitors.

-For employees, it is important to note that the court may uphold parts of the PTR clause, whilst other parts can be deemed as unreasonable.
+It is important to note that the court may uphold parts of the PTR clause.
+Whilst other parts can be deemed as unreasonable.
 This ‘blue pencil test’ permits employers to enforce reasonable restrictions and cross out the unreasonable restrictions without further modifications.

 In conclusion, enforcing a PTR can be challenging and the courts may not uphold all of the PTR clauses.

-If you are looking to discuss more about employment law in Hong Kong SAR , please contact Horizons at firstname.lastname@example.org, and our Managing Partner, APAC, Roberto Gilardino in charge will be in touch.
+If you are looking to discuss more on Post-termination Restrictions, please contact Horizons at email@example.com, and our Managing Partner, APAC, Roberto Gilardino in charge will be in touch.